jonathanconway/tailwindjs/README.md

 ### Class detection

-You may want to use TailwindCSS and TailwindJS as part of a build system such as Webpack or a framework including a build such as [NextJS](http://nextjs.org) or [React](http://reactjs.org).

-In that case you will need to somehow expose to Tailwind the list of classes your app code uses so that those classes can be included in the TailwindCSS build.
-(For further information, please see [Class detection in-depth](https://tailwindcss.com/docs/content-configuration#class-detection-in-depth) in the TailwindCSS docs.)
+If you use TailwindJS with a build system such as Webpack, [NextJS](http://nextjs.org) or [React](http://reactjs.org), you'll need to set up [class detection](https://tailwindcss.com/docs/content-configuration#class-detection-in-depth).
+This is so Tailwind knows the list of classes your app code uses and can include them in the build.

 TailwindJS provides a special utility function to help with this: `scanTailwindJSClasses`.
 If you call this function from your `tailwind.config.js` file, providing a code path and an optional output path and filename, TailwindJS will scan your code, generate the list, and save it to an output file.
 You then simply need to add this file to the `content` array in your TailwindCSS config object.